harvardinformatics/GenomeAnnotation/genomes.md

 ### Nematodes

 Using the tree from [this paper](https://onlinelibrary.wiley.com/doi/full/10.1002/evl3.110) as a guide.
+Data from WormBase.

 | Species      | Genome Version | Genome Link | Annotation Version | Annotation Link |
 | -----------  | -------------- |----------- | ----------- | ----------- |